Combos Browse all Suggest

 Legendary Creature — Elf Scout

-Parley — : Each player reveals the top card of his or her library.
-For each nonland card revealed this way, add to your mana pool and you gain 1 life.
+Parley — : Each player reveals the top card of their library.
+For each nonland card revealed this way, add and you gain 1 life.
 Then each player draws a card.

 Recommendations View more recommendations